AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ![AdGuard VPN for Windows homepage *border](https://cdn.adguardvpn.com/content/kb/vpn/windows/home_en.jpg)

-The most noticeable item on the **Home Screen** is the AdGuard VPN Connect/Disconnect button, below which you can see the selected server.
+The most noticeable item on the **Home screen** is the AdGuard VPN Connect/Disconnect button, below which you can see the selected server.
 On the right side of the screen you will see a list of available locations.
 The fastest location, i.e. the one with the lowest ping, is shown at the top of the list.
 There is also a refresh button that you can click if any locations are offline.

 At the top of the screen there is a navigation panel with five tabs: **Home**, **Exclusions**, **Stats**. **Support**, and **Settings**.